sebastien-doyez2812/AI-projects/DIY_Robotic_arm_and_AI/README.md

 This time, the code is open source!
 It can serve as a great base for your own project.
 Feel free to use it, but don't forget to credit me 😜.

 ## 📖 Libraries Used 📖
-You can install all the necessary libraries using the provided `requirements.txt` file, or install them one by one:
+You can install all the necessary libraries using the provided `requirements.txt` file (pip install -r requirements.txt) , or install them one by one:

 - **pyserial**: `pip install pyserial`
 - **opencv (cv2)**: `pip install opencv-python`